 His research has been mostly funded by governmental agencies such as National Institutes of Health (NIH)/National Heart, Lung and Blood Institute (NHLBI), Centers for Disease Control and Prevention (CDC)/National Institute for Occupational Safety and Health (NIOSH), and United States Environmental Protection Agency (US EPA).
-Current research projects include dermal exposure to nicotine in migrant tobacco farm workers in Kentucky and the development of a barrier cream and other intervention methods to reduce exposure and green tobacco sickness, isocyanate exposure in neonates and the identification of user barriers of Powered Air-Purifying Respirators (PAPRs) in healthcare workers.
+Current research projects include dermal exposure to nicotine in migrant tobacco farm workers in Kentucky and the development of a barrier cream and other intervention methods to reduce exposure and green tobacco sickness, isocyanate exposure in neonates, and the identification of user barriers of Powered Air-Purifying Respirators (PAPRs) and evaluation on feasibility and effectiveness of rapidly training and fit testing on elastomeric half-mask respirators in healthcare workers.

 - M.S., Environmental Health, Harvard University, 1994

 - M.P.H., Environmental Health Sciences, Peking University, 1987